 Needle felting needles are about 3-3 1/2 inches long.
 They have a perpendicular bend or handle at one end and a very sharp point at the other.
-They are designed to be used in industrial felting machines.
+They were originally designed to be used in industrial felting machines.
 Take a look at the Groz-Beckert animation below to see how a felting needle works in one of these machines.

 There are thousands of types of industrial felting needles and each one has a specific purpose.